 - Use fresh Parmesan cheese if possible.

-- Chop one green pepper and one small onionโclean and trim 1 pound of chicken.
+- Chop one green pepper and one small onion.
+Clean and trim one pound of chicken.
 Any raw chicken will do.

-- To a 4-quart crock pot or a large pot, add a 14 oz can of diced tomatoes, 4 cups chicken broth, 4 cloves crushed garlic, 1 teaspoon basil, ยฝ teaspoon oregano, and โ -1/4 teaspoon crushed red pepper.
+- To a 4-quart crock pot or a large pot, add a 14 oz can of diced tomatoes, 4 cups chicken broth, 4 cloves crushed garlic, 1 teaspoon basil, ยฝ teaspoon oregano, 1 teaspoon salt, ยฝ teaspoon of black pepper, and โ -ยผ teaspoon crushed red pepper.
 Add ยฝ cup grated or shredded Parmesan cheese, chicken, pepper, and onion.

 - In a crock pot, cook on low for about 3 ยฝ hours.
-On the stovetop: Bring to a light boil, cover, and decrease to simmerโcook for about 30-40 minutes.
-When the chicken is 165ยฐ, remove the chicken, and shred it.
+On the stovetop, Bring to a light boil, cover, and decrease to simmerโcook for about 30-40 minutes.
+When the chicken reaches 165ยฐ, remove it and shred it.

-- Place the chicken, along with 1 cup of dry pasta, back into the crock pot or pot.
+- Place the chicken and 1 cup of dry pasta into the crock pot or pot.
 Cook until al denteโabout 30 minutes in the crock pot or 10-15 minutes on the stovetop, depending on the pasta.

 Recipe Notes